aeriaframework/docs/aeria/problem-solving/create-an-authentication-middleware.md

 ## How-to

-1. Create a folder named `middlewares` inside your project's `api/src` folder, then place two files inside it, one named `authenticated.ts` and another named `index.ts`.
+1. Create a folder named `middlewares` inside your project's `api/src` folder, then place two files inside it, one named `auth.ts` and another named `index.ts`.

 2. Inside the `auth.ts` export an `RouterOptions` object like the one below.
 You can extend the `middleware` function to also check for specific roles in `context.token.user.roles`.